How To Deal With Stress

 Many people fail to exercise because they feel too stressed and busy to fit exercise into their day.

 Any form of exercise can be instrumental in relieving stress.

 Whether you’re athletic and fit, or you’re a bit out of shape, exercise can become an essential part of your plan for stress management.

 Exercising has some concrete benefits that help to relieve stress.

-First, when you get physically active, it helps give you a boost in the production of endorphins, which make you feel happy.
+First, when you get physically active, it helps give you a boost in the production of endorphins.

-However, no matter what kind of exercise you engage in, you’ll be sure to give those feel good endorphins a boost.
+But, no matter what kind of exercise you engage in, you’ll be sure to give those feel-good endorphins a boost.

 Exercise also provides stress relief by helping you to forget that stress in your life, much like meditation does.

 When you’re working out, you’ll be focusing on the activity you’re engaged in, which can help you to let that tension go.

 After working out, this may help you to feel calm, optimistic and energized.